 We’ve revived our old Tiger Valley trail by finding a new starting point just outside the currently closed Tiger Valley scenic spot.
 While we won’t hike in the valley, we’ll have views into it from the hills above.
-The last time we took a group hiking here was back in 2014.

 The hike finishes near Zhao Tomb, one of the Ming Tombs that is open to visitors, and we’ll go in to take a look about before coming back to Beijing.

 We start off on the outskirts of a village and cross over a dried riverbed to get on to the track that leads up into the hills.

 It’s a long climb up dirt and gravel tracks to reach a trail on an open ridgeline.
 The trail continues towards a dip in the mountains, passing through patches of pine forest on the way to the top.

 On the other side of the mountains, our trail takes us down a forested valley – steep in a few places – and out towards a small village.
 We’ll pass a few shacks and farm sheds, walk below the G7 Motorway, and then we’ll arrive at the village.